 A highlight of important information and considerations for leaders and managers

-However, we’re aware that they can often face some challenges when applying to become a volunteer.
-In particular when applying for a Disclosure check, which is required for the majority of volunteering roles within the Scouts.
+However, we’re aware that they can often face some challenges when applying to become a volunteer, such as applying for the DBS check that’s required for the majority of volunteering roles within Scouts.

-Asylum seekers and refugees are allowed to volunteer in the UK
+Asylum seekers and refugees are allowed to volunteer in the UK.

-According to the Home Office permission to work and volunteering for asylum seekers guidance, “volunteering can be undertaken at any stage of the asylum process” and “asylum seekers can volunteer whilst their claim is considered without being granted permission to work”.
+According to the Home Office permission to work and volunteering for asylum seekers guidance, ‘volunteering can be undertaken at any stage of the asylum process’ and ‘asylum seekers can volunteer whilst their claim is considered without being granted permission to work.’

+We should be mindful that there is a difference between the terms ‘volunteering’ and ‘voluntary work’, as asylum seekers are not allowed to do voluntary work.
 In summary, this means that your volunteers should give their time freely, and shouldn't be paid for their volunteering time with Scouts.

-Applying for a disclosure might be challenging
+Applying for a disclosure might be challenging.

 If the potential volunteer doesn't have the paperwork for these routes, they could still get a DBS by providing their fingerprints at a local police station.
-However, please be mindful when exploring this option with someone, as some people may find this to be an intimidating and intrusive process.
-The Volunteer Centre Sheffield has produced some guidance on the fingerprint method.
+It’s important to be mindful when exploring this option with someone, as some people may find this to be an intimidating, triggering and/or intrusive process.

 Tips on creating a welcoming environment